jitendera-code/Retail-Sales-Customer-Segmentation-Dashboard-SQL-Power-BI-Project/README.md

 #  Methodology

+Imported the Online Retail dataset into SQL Server and prepared it for analysis.

-1. Cleaned and transformed raw retail transaction data using **SQL Server**.
+Cleaned and transformed the transaction data by handling missing values, removing cancelled orders, converting data types, and creating a reusable SQL View.

+Performed Exploratory Data Analysis (EDA) using SQL to analyze revenue, customer behavior, product performance, monthly sales trends, peak shopping hours, country-wise revenue, and average order value.

+Conducted RFM (Recency, Frequency, Monetary) Analysis using SQL window functions to segment customers based on purchasing behavior.
+Exported the SQL query outputs as CSV files and imported them into Power BI.

-2. Built an interactive **Power BI dashboard** to monitor KPIs, revenue trends, product performance, and customer behavior.
+Built an interactive Power BI dashboard to visualize KPIs, sales performance, customer segmentation, product contribution, and revenue trends.
-3. Performed **RFM Analysis** to segment customers and identify retention opportunities.
-4. Translated analytical findings into actionable business recommendations for marketing and management teams.

 ---